zzorn/flowpaint/readme.txt

 = FlowPaint =

-Radme instructions for FlowPaint version 0.1.0, released in November 2008
+Documentation for FlowPaint version 0.1, released in November 2008

 == About ==